Deploy to Kubernetes

 Add Helm values

-Create a values.yaml file to configure various installation settings, such as the docker image tags and environment variables.
-To explore all configurable properties for your values file, visit this page.
+Create a my-values.yaml file to configure various installation settings, such as the docker image tags and environment variables.
+To explore all configurable parameters for your values file visit our readme.

 Set image tags